jc5218/PROG38263_Assignment_2/README.md

 The users_tables.bmp, verify_table.bmp and user_image_table.bmp contain SQL descriptions of the users, verify, and user_image tables and their fields which this application uses.

 Database and target directory settings used for this application are located in the html/config.php file, which should be edited according to your postgreSQL settings and Ubuntu/Linux preferences.

+Ignore the html/hikage_icon.png file.
+That one was just used to test avatar settings. :P